← Case Study Home

 Vercel Hobby plan caps serverless functions at 12.
 The backend hit that limit.
 When Claude refactored endpoints and renamed them, backward-compatible rewrites were needed so deployed apps wouldn't break.

 Those rewrites still count toward the function limit.
 Every new endpoint means consolidating or removing an old one.
+V4's removal of auth, database, and quota endpoints freed up half the function slots.

 Observability (Added Late)